-The Primary Years are divided into two phases: Infant for ages 5 to 7, known as Key Stage 1, and Junior for ages 7 to 11, known as Key Stage 2.
+The Primary Years are divided into three phases: Early Years Foundation Stage for ages 4 to 5, Infant for ages 5 to 7, known as Key Stage 1 (KS1), and Junior for ages 7 to 11, known as Key Stage 2 (KS2).

-Pupils are assessed at the end of KS 1 (Year 2) and the majority are expected to work at levels 1-3 and attain a level 2.
-Assessment also takes place at the end of KS2 (Year 6) and pupils are expected to attain a level 4.
+Pupils are assessed at the end of KS 1 (Year 2) and at the end of KS2 (Year 6).